Kodak Retina IIIc (little c)

 The Ground Glass Focusing Adapter.

-This is a valuable aid far the accurate determination of depth of field and distances for shots requiring special arrangement, and for check ing of special effects before exposure.
+This is a valuable aid far the accurate determination of depth of field and distances for shots requiring special arrangement, and for checking of special effects before exposure.

 The Micro Adopter.